 It would be nearly impossible to list every grant scheme across the UK, let alone worldwide, but knowing where to look is half the battle.
-Read on for examples of existing schemes and potential avenues for your business.
+Read on for what a business grant is and examples of existing schemes and potential avenues for your business.

 The British government has a wealth of support and finance available for homegrown businesses, and it’s possible that more initiatives will crop up in light of Brexit.